DailyDAC

 Christopher M. Cahill

-Mr. Cahill is a partner at L&G Law Group LLP, in Chicago, Illinois.
+Mr. Cahill is a Senior Counsel at Dykema, in Chicago, Illinois.
 In addition to a wide variety of corporate work, including with respect to digital assets, he guides secured lenders, creditors, debtors, creditors’ committees, potential purchasers and others through bankruptcy cases, out-of-court workouts, assignments for the benefit of creditors, and receiverships.
 Mr. Cahill has substantial mega-case experience at national law firms representing very large debtors, and has counseled and litigated on behalf of manufacturers and secured lenders in large and middle-market cases.

 Mr. Cahill also publishes frequently and speaks regularly on commercial insolvency and secured credit issues.
 For example, he is co-author of Wiliam Houston Brown, Lawrence Ahern, III & Christopher Cahill, The Law of Debtor and Creditors (West, 2022), and annually-updated treatise published by West; and he has spoken recently before the Arizona Private Lenders Association on the collateralization of digital assets, and before the Association of Insolvency and Restructuring Professionals on the Federal Priority Act.